yitingyao/cst8918-a07-husky/README-H09.md

 ## Submit

-Your github repository for this assignment should be named `cst8918-w24-h09`.
+Your github repository for this assignment should be named `cst8918-w25-h09`.

-When you have completed the assignment, submit the URL of your GitHub repository in the asignmnet folder on Brightspace.
+When you have completed the assignment, submit the URL of your GitHub repository in the assignment folder on Brightspace.

 ## Clean up resources